-> The blade you choose will depend on the material you wish to cut.
-You can buy wood, metal and bi metal/ hybrid blades for your saw and this will cover most uses.
+The blade you choose will depend on the material you wish to cut.
+You can buy wood, metal and bi metal/ hybrid blades for your saw and these will cover most uses.
 There are also dedicated blades available for tree trimming and other specialist uses.
 You can also buy heavy duty blades with diamond or carbide chips.
-While these are more expensive than bi metal blades they will last longer so do work out cost effective if you use your saw a lot.
+While these are more expensive than bi metal blades they will last longer and work out more cost effective if you use your saw a lot.

-It is worth choosing blades from a quality manufacturer as this will help you make the most of your reciprocating saw.
-With quality blades, the job will be faster and easier and the blades will last longer, too.
+It is worth choosing blades from a quality manufacturer.
+Quality blades make for faster and easier jobs and the blades will last longer too.

 What safety precautions should I take when using a reciprocating saw?

-A reciprocating saw is often a tool we pick up in a hurry when we need to quickly cut something to size or rip out something we no longer want.
-We often also use these saws in awkward positions such as in tight spaces or overhead.
-So, before you turn on the saw, remember to follow some basic safety precautions.
+A reciprocating saw is often a tool picked up in a hurry when we need to quickly cut something to size or rip out something we no longer want.
+Furthermore we often use these saws in awkward positions such as in tight spaces or overhead.
+So before you turn on the saw, remember to follow some basic safety precautions.

-Ensure you are working in a clear work environment and remove obstacles and tripping hazards as much as possible.
+Ensure you are working in a clear work environment and remove obstacles and tripping hazards.
 Check the area you are going to cut, especially if it is a concealed surface that may hide pipework or electric cables.
 Steady yourself in a stable position before beginning work.
-Make sure you have enough light to clearly see what you are doing.
+Make sure you have enough light to see clearly what you are doing.